-Florida Memorial University welcomes applications from men and women regardless of race color, sex, religion, age, sexual orientation or handicap.
+Florida Memorial University welcomes applications from all interested and prospective student.
 Our Admission decisions are based primarily on an applicant's academic promise as demonstrated by academic preparation, recommendation letter(s), personal statement, and SAT or ACT scores.

-A. Freshmen Applicant
+A. Freshmen Applicants